messagemedia/n8n-engage/README.md

 ### When "From" field is blank:
 - ✅ No source_number sent to API
-- ✅ MessageMedia uses default account number
+- ✅ Sinch Engage  uses default account number
 - ✅ Ideal for single-account setups

 ## 📋 Example Workflow